TeamAddapptation/propensityGranite/src/granite/table/README.md

 # Granite Table / Scorecard

-The current state of this micro is used for rendering the scorecard and table front-end.
+The current state of this micro is used for rendering the table front-end.

 ## Option Attributes